bitrise-io/devcenter/_articles/en/bitrise-cli/most-important-concepts.md

 1. Environment Variables exposed by the Bitrise CLI.
 2. [Secrets](/bitrise-cli/secrets/): processed before a Workflow starts.
-3. One-off environment variables specified for the build through our API.
+3. One-off Environment Variables specified for the build through our API.
-4. App Environment Variables
+4. App Environment Variables.
 5. Workflow Environment Variables: when the processing of the specified Workflow starts, the [Environment Variables specified for that Workflow](/bitrise-cli/workflows/#define-workflow-specific-parameters-environment-variables) are made available.

    If the workflow has workflows [chained before or after it](https://devcenter.bitrise.io/getting-started/getting-started-workflows/#chaining-workflows-together), the environment variables of the chained workflows are processed and made available right before the first step of the workflow would run.